NoxObscuro/Interactive-Document-Tagging/README.md

                         Select only the first n datapoints of the dataset.
 Set to 0 to use all (Default)
   -t t, --topics t      If there BERTopic genereates more than t Topics let BERTopic
-                        iteratively merger the to most similar topics until there are only t Topics left.Set to 0 for a dynamic ammount (Default) -k k, --keywords k    Specifies that k keywords are to be created per document.
+                        iteratively merges the two most similar topics until there are only t Topics left.Set to 0 for a dynamic ammount (Default) -k k, --keywords k    Specifies that k keywords are to be created per document.
                         Default: 5